kninad/kninad.github.io/misc.md

 ---

-## Football
+### Football

-My primary passtime is playing and watching football (soccer).
+My primary passtime is playing and watching football.

 Here are some football related websites that I like: